 - London, British Library, Add 17264

-The section relating to Pachomius receiving the gift of tongues is not considered a part of Palladius’ original work.
-Dom Cuthbert Butler attributes this specific text and the text that surrounds it are “those of Mark, Eulogius, Adolius, Moses the Indian, Pior, Moses the Libyan, Evagrius, and the Brother who lived with him.”8
+In fact, E. Wallis Budge attributes this specific text among others as non-Palladius works.
+He attributes them to “those of Mark, Eulogius, Adolius, Moses the Indian, Pior, Moses the Libyan, Evagrius, and the Brother who lived with him.”15

 - Pachomian Koinonia.
 Cistercian Studies: Number 46.
 Volume 2.
-Translated by Arnand Veilleux.
+Translated by Armand Veilleux.
 Kalamazoo, Michigan.
 Cistercian Publications Inc. Pg.
 51-52.

 - ὁμιλίαν at Perseus